Majlanky/couch-slacker/README.md

 ```shell script
 $ ./mwnw clean install -P ITs
 ```
+More information about integration tests of Couch Slacker you can find [here](https://github.com/Majlanky/couch-slacker/wiki/Integration-tests)

 However, every build contains integration (and junit) tests which are executed against [CouchDB](https://couchdb.apache.org/) in [Docker](https://www.docker.com/).
 It is reason, why
 [Docker](https://www.docker.com/) must be installed on the machine.
 If you do not have Docker and do not want to install it, execute the first command.